mb720/pretengineer/_posts/2013-09-11-packer-vagrant-infra.md

 This tells Packer to build two things:

-- A Virtualbox compatible virtual machine
+- A VirtualBox compatible virtual machine
 - An Amazon AMI

 The provisioners, however, are exactly the same.
 This means that your